The History of Astronomy in Iran

 The astronomical view of ancient Persians was affected by two different schools of thought.
 One was Avestan which was intermingled with religion.
 The other which had a rather scientific structure and in later periods especially Greek sciences had an impact on the Sassanids.

-The basis of Zoroastrian and Avestan astronomy probably goes back to Pre-Achaemenid era.
-Because in Avestan astronomy the moon is located more distant than other stars and planets; while Iranians in Achaemenid era were aware of Babylonian astronomy; and it does seem far from the fact that they suggested this hypothesis.
+The basis of Zoroastrian and Avestan astronomy probably goes back to the Pre-Achaemenid era.
+Because in Avestan astronomy the moon is located more distant than other stars and planets; while Iranians in the Achaemenid era were aware of Babylonian astronomy; and it does seem far from the fact that they suggested this hypothesis.

 Ancient Persians had envisioned a fixed space for the stars and divided this space into 12 parts.
 They called the collection of the stars of this space “Uiabanik”.
 Later in the Islamic era, this name changed to “Desert”.
 Ancient Iranians would consider big stars at the size of a huge stone, and medium stars at the size of a wheel.
-They believed that the moon is as big as a horse racecourse and the sun is as huge as “Iranvig” state, which was the land of ancient Arians.
+They believed that the moon is as big as a horse racecourse and the sun is as huge as the “Iranvig” state, which was the land of ancient Arians.